Gmail is one of the most popular email services, but it’s far from the best fit for everyone.

 Table of Contents

 Pumble is a team communication tool designed for businesses that need seamless communication without breaking the bank.
-It’s an email alternative that provides unlimited message history, which is rare among free collaboration tools.
+It’s an email alternative that provides unlimited message history, which is rare among free collaboration apps.

 From instant messaging to thread-based conversations, Pumble helps teams stay organized and connected in real time.

-I found its interface clean and intuitive, making onboarding a breeze.
-Creating public and private channels was useful for different teams and departments.
+I find its interface to be clean and intuitive, making onboarding a breeze.
+Similarly, creating public and private channels is no trouble at all, which is useful for organizations with multiple different teams and departments.

-Furthermore, the video and audio calls in Pumble were high-quality and packed with additional features, such as:
+Furthermore, the video and audio calls are high quality and packed with additional features, such as:

 - Screen sharing,